GoogleChrome/developer.chrome.com/site/en/docs/devtools/dom/index.md

 1. Delete `Michelle`, type `Leela`, then press <kbd>Enter</kbd> to confirm the change.
 The text above changes from **Michelle** to **Leela**.

+### Add attributes {: #add }

+Follow the instructions
+below to learn how to add attributes to a node.

+1. Right-click **Homer** below and select **Inspect**.

+    * Homer
+    * Marge

+1.

 ### Edit attributes {: #attributes }

-To edit attributes, double-click the attribute name or value.
+To add attributes, highlight and right-click the attribute name or value.
 Follow the instructions below to learn how to add attributes to a node.

 1. Right-click **Howard** below and select **Inspect**.